Mass surveillance in Russia: Interception of communications

-It is used by the Federal Security Service (FSB) and Ministry of the Interior (MVD) to monitor open sources and the Internet, including the blogosphere and social networks.

 SORM

 Russia's System of Operational-Investigatory Measures (SORM) requires telecommunications operators to install hardware provided by the Federal Security Service (FSB) which allows the agency to monitor users' communications metadata and content, including phone calls, email traffic, and web browsing activity.

-The SORM-1 (implemented in 1995) system captures telephone and mobile phone communications, SORM-2 (implemented in 1999) intercepts Internet traffic, and SORM-3 collects information from all forms of communication, providing long-term storage of all information and data on subscribers, including actual recordings and locations.
-In 2014, the system was expanded to include social media platforms, and the Ministry of Communications ordered companies to install new equipment with deep packet inspection (DPI) capability.
+The SORM-1 system captures telephone and mobile phone communications, SORM-2 intercepts Internet traffic, and SORM-3 collects information from all forms of communication, providing long-term storage of all information and data on subscribers, including actual recordings and locations.
+In 2012, SORM-2 was expanded to include social media platforms, and in 2014 the Ministry of Communications ordered companies to install new equipment with deep packet inspection (DPI) capability.
 In 2016, SORM-3 added additional classified regulations that apply to all Internet service providers in Russia.
+Since 2019, a separate state-supplied DPI network known as TSPU ("technical means for countering threats"), installed on providers' networks under the Sovereign Internet Law and controlled by Roskomnadzor, has given the state an additional traffic inspection layer that researchers found to operate independently of the ISPs hosting it.

 The FSB is required to obtain a post-collection court warrant to access these records.
 Surveillance can begin before the warrant is granted or requested, the warrant need not be shown to the telecom operator, and it is only required for the retrieval of collected communications content, not for the metadata.
+According to figures from the judicial department of Russia's Supreme Court, courts received 4,659,325 requests for the interception of phone calls and correspondence between 2007 and 2015 and granted 4,517,515 of them, about 97 percent, with the number of requests growing every year.
 The European Court for Human Rights deemed Russia's SORM legislation in breach of the European Convention on Human Rights in 2015 (Zakharov v.
-Russia).
+Russia), pointing to defects in the law that allowed communications to be intercepted without prior judicial authorisation.

+Intercepted communications have repeatedly leaked to pro-government media.
+In December 2011 the LifeNews portal published dozens of recorded phone calls of the opposition politician Boris Nemtsov, and in 2012 Komsomolskaya Pravda published a recording in which a voice resembling that of the protest leader Sergei Udaltsov discusses paying participants for opposition rallies.